paintparty/fireworks/README.md

 #### `?>`

 **`fireworks.core/?>`** will simply print the value using `js/console.log` or `pprint`.
 It returns the value.
 In other words, it offers the same ergonomics as **`?`**, but does not use fireworks to format or colorize the output.
-This may be preferrable if you want more succint output.
+This may be preferable if you want more succinct output.
 It may also be useful if you want to print a large data structure and spend time looking at it.

 Similar to **`?`**, **`?>`** can take 2 args, the first of which will be used as a label.
 Unlike **`?`**, **`?>`** does not take a map of options.